 Methotrexate is a medication for the treatment of rheumatoid arthritis.
-However, it can cause folic acid deficiencies, so simultaneous folic acid supplementation is neccesary.
+However, it can cause folic acid deficiencies, so simultaneous methotrexate and folic acid supplementation may be necessary.

 Methotrexate reduces the replication of harmful cells and helps to reduce inflammation.
 It works by reducing folic acid levels in the body, which can lead to side effects, such as nausea, vomiting, and stomach pain.